mattiaisgro/mattiaisgro.github.io/_posts/2023-04-12-sequence-operators-differential-equations.md

   - maths
   - ode

-abstract: "We introduce an operator formalism for the solution of ordinary differential equations using series expansion.
+abstract: "We present an operator formalism for the solution of ordinary differential equations using series expansion.
 These operators make it possible to easily map a differential equation into an algebraic equation."
 ---

-_Abstract:_ We introduce an operator formalism for the solution of ordinary differential equations using series expansion.
+_Abstract:_ We present an operator formalism for the solution of ordinary differential equations using series expansion.
 These operators make it possible to easily map a differential equation into an algebraic equation.

 _Prerequisites:_ Real Analysis, Algebra, Operators